 To really understand your colours and to make sure you are choosing the right colours for you, I recommend you see a professionally trained consultant rather than trying to figure it out for yourself.
 The most important analysis they will conduct (in seasonal analysis) is to figure out whether the undertone in your colouring is warm or cool toned.
 This is really difficult to assess yourself and is often only revealed through the draping process.

 Colour analysis works in person or online, and the choice of which method you opt for is up to you and what kind of experience you want.
-In person can often feel more like a pampering experience – you’d most likely go to visit your stylist in their studio and meet them face to face.
+In person consultations can often feel more like a pampering experience – you’d most likely go to visit your stylist in their studio and meet them face to face.
 You might also be able to book a consultation to enjoy the experience with a friend or family member.
-An online consultation can be done from home, and is often a more time efficient option, which has quite naturally grown in popularity while we have been in lockdown and haven’t been able to meet face to face.
+A note of caution; some image consultants will run colour analysis sessions like a group class, so you could turn up and find that you're not the only one there.
+This is fine for those who enjoy that kind of experience, but some clients find that looking at colour can be a deeply personal and sometimes emotional experience and would prefer to be able to spend the time exclusively with their consultant and maybe a small group of trusted known friends.
+Just check before booking, and expect to pay a bit more if you specifically want a one to one consultation.
+An online consultation can be done from home, and is often a more time efficient option which has quite naturally grown in popularity in recent years.
+It also means you are more likely to get that one to one time with your consultant and you should be able to request to record the consultation so you can watch it back afterwards and perhaps pick up on things that might get forgotten in a face to face experience.
 Many consultants now offer both options, so think about what works best for you to help you narrow down your search.

 If you’d prefer an in-person consultation, you’ll need to look for someone within the radius of how far you’re willing to drive and allow time (an in-person consultation takes anything between 1 and 3 hours) for the travel and the consultation.
 If you opt for an online experience, then you don’t need to limit your choice of consultant by geography.